Buy Helium Gas or Purchase Liquid Helium (He)

 We deliver gas and liquid helium (He) in a variety of purities up to 99.999%.
-Explore the chart below to view the spec sheets and safety data sheets for our pure helium products and a few of our popular welding mixtures.
+Download Safety Data Sheets or see the chart below to download the spec sheets for more information on our pure helium products and a few of our popular welding mixtures.
 If you don’t find what you’re looking for, contact us and we’ll manufacture a binary or multi-component helium mixture to meet your unique specifications.

 We have the right grades for the right applications.
 Give us a call and we’ll help you get the most out of your liquid helium and helium gas.

 Uses of Helium Gas and Liquid Helium (He) by Industry

 Helium is used in the transportation industry to test critical parts such as radiator heat exchangers, air conditioning components, fuel tanks and torque converters to ensure they meet quality specifications.
 It is also used in combination with argon as a source of inflation in a growing number of airbags.